Skip to content

 fn v_sprintf(str string, pt ...voidptr) string

-v_sprintf returns a sprintf-like formated string.
+v_sprintf returns a sprintf-like formatted string.
 The format string str can be constructed at runtime.
 Note, that this function is unsafe.
 In most cases, you are better off using V's string interpolation, when your format string is known at compile time.

 Example